xadmin start dead process detailed reason infos

 We could store the reasons in hash by pid.
 The hash should be housekeeped, so that we zap the reasons after some time (to keep the memory in order)

-#2 Updated by Madars Vitolins over 1 year ago
+#2 Updated by Madars almost 3 years ago

 - Priority changed from Normal to High